jimeh/node-base58/README.md

 Base58 allows you to represent a numeric value with fewer characters, useful for short URLs among other things.
-Flickr is one the biggest sites that makes use it for short photo URLs.
+Flickr is one the biggest sites that makes use of it for short photo URLs.

 For example `6857269519` becomes `brXijP` when Base58 encoded, and hence the Flickr short URL is: [`http://flic.kr/p/brXijP`](http://flic.kr/p/brXijP)